Sul Ross State University offers High School Equivalency Exam on computer from two different companies (GED and HiSET).

 Must not have graduated from high school and not be currently enrolled in high school.
 Must be 18 years of age, or be 17 years old and produce parental or guardian permission to test.
 Sixteen-year-olds test only by order of the courts.

-GED tests are offered every Wednesday from 8:30 am to 5:00 pm.
-HiSET tests are offered every Wednesday from 9:30 am to 5:00 pm.
+GED tests are offered every Tuesday from 9:00 AM to 5:00 PM.
+HiSET testing dates are to be determined.
 The testing center may be closed due to holidays or staff availability.

 Payments are made online for the exam.